Pallavaram taluk

-Pallavaram taluk is a taluk in Greater Chennai City formed from the bifurcation of Alandur taluk in 2015.
-It also included some areas from Sriperumbudur Taluk.
-Its headquarters are in the town of Pallavaram near Pallavaram–Thuraipakkam Radial Road.
-It comes under Chennai Metropolitan Development Authority (CMDA).
+Pallavaram taluk is a taluk in Tambaram division, Chengalpattu district of Tamil Nadu, India.
+Its headquarters in located in Pallavaram–Thuraipakkam Radial Road.
 It shares its boundaries with Alandur Taluk in Chennai District on the north, Kundrathur Taluk in Kanchipuram district on the west, Sholinganallur Taluk in Chennai District on the east.

-Later in 2018, Areas under Alandur Taluk (which also comes under Greater Chennai Corporation) were annexed with Chennai District.
-Villages that are not under Greater Chennai Corporation in Alandur Taluk are moved to Pallavaram Taluk.
+In 2018, when areas under Alandur Taluk, were annexed by Chennai District, revenue villages that were not under Greater Chennai Corporation were moved to Pallavaram Taluk.

-Pallavaram Taluk has four revenue blocks: Pallavaram, Pammal, Kundrathur and Mangadu.
+Pallavaram Taluk has four revenue blocks: Pallavaram, Pammal, Kundrathur, and Mangadu.